 The simplest definition of workflow states it as the series of activities necessary to complete a task.
-In a business environment, managing workflow is very important to ensure a business success through ensuring quality standards and “the right way to do things”.
+In a business environment, managing workflow is very important to guarantee business success through ensuring quality standards and “doing things the right way”.

 In order to simplify the whole process, here are a few workflow tips to make workflow management as simple as possible:

-The smooth way work flows through a well managed workflow system will ensure no single person will be responsible for too much, diminishing the occurrence of bottlenecks and tasks piling up in backlogs.
+The smooth way work flows through a well managed workflow system will ensure no single person will be responsible for too much.
+This diminishes the occurrence of bottlenecks and of tasks piling up in backlogs.